SilbigerLab/Mesocosm_User_Manual/Rmd_Chapters/11-troubleshooting_guide.rmd

 * If you notice the pump has malfunctioned, do the following:
     1. Check if the GFI outlet on the outside of the Mesocosm container needs to be reset.
 On the 2-plut outlet, there is a Reset button.
 Push that button until you hear a click.
 If you hear the click but the pump does not respond (or you see the light at the bottom right corner of the outlet flash red), then follow the next steps.
     1. Turn off flow to the Mesocosm tanks
         1. There is a **T-valve** located along PVC which goes from the chiller to outside the Field Room.
-Turn this T-valve **clockwise** so it sits up and down, closing off flow from the sump to the mesocosm, but retaining circulating flow within the sump.
+Turn this T-valve **clockwise** so it sits perpendicular to the PVC, closing off flow from the sump to the mesocosm, but retaining circulating flow within the sump.
-        1. The T-valve is in line with a PVC pipe running parallel to the sump, slightly above and offset from the blue and black biofilter mesh.
+        1. The T-valve is in line with a PVC pipe running parallel to the sump, slightly above and to the side of the blue and black biofilter mesh.
-    1. Once the system is ready for flow to

 <a name="Turn_off_Sump_Flow"></a> **Turning off Sump Flow**
 * If a situation arises where you need to shut off the recirculating flow of the entire system, unplug the UV light from the South wall quadplex, then unplug the pump from the same quadplex.